Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

-Around this time, it will open its stands 1000 buyers, craftsmen, collectors and artists.
-You will be able to buy things that you won't find anywhere else, including original jewelry, ceramics, handicrafts, clothes, antiques and many other items.
+Around this time, it will open its stands 1000 buyers, artisans, collectors and artists.
+Here you will be able to buy things that you will not find anywhere else, such as original jewelry, ceramics, handicrafts, clothes, antiques and many other items.

-In addition, gastronomic stands will open with regional products, also from abroad.
+In addition, catering stands with regional products, also from abroad, will be opened.